karangattu/seabird_nestcam_shiny_app/README.md

-# Seabird Nest Camera Annotation Shiny App
+# Seabird Nest Camera Annotation App (Shiny + React)

+This repository now contains:

-A Python Shiny application for annotating and analyzing seabird nest camera images.
+- A Python Shiny application for annotating and analyzing seabird nest camera images (original).
+- A new React (Vite + TypeScript) web UI using Lucide icons, backed by a minimal FastAPI server.

 ## Overview